"I believe that we have a generational responsibility to address the multiple threats of climate change.

-This is the website of the leading international body on climate change that was set up by the United Nations.
+This is the website of the international body on climate change set up by the United Nations.
 It is the group that releases the assessments on the state of the global climate for use by policy makers.
-Their assessments are important because they're influential and a good baseline for the extent of our scientific understanding of climate change.

-This is a page with MA specific information, including reporting information, regulatory information and general climate change information.
+This is a page with Massachusetts-specific information, including reporting information, regulatory information and general climate change information.

 National Climatic Data Center - Climate FAQs

-This website is a great source for graphs and descriptions of evidence that the climate is changing.
-If read straight through it is a good primer on how climate scientists understand climate change.
+This website is a source for graphs and descriptions of evidence of climate change.

-The EPA's website has plenty of well organized information on climate change.
-The links include both human health impacts and ecological impacts.
+The EPA's website includes links about human health impacts and ecological impacts.
 There is also some information on what individuals can do to reduce their impact on the climate, as well as links to current US regulatory initiatives.

 United Nations Climate Change Portal

-This site is the UN's Climate Change site which shows how different parts of the world are affected, related agreements between countries, and has an overview of the issues.
+This site shows how different parts of the world are affected by climate change, shows related agreements between countries, and has an overview of the issues.